St Mary's Church, Nottingham: The church today

 while the tower stands 126 ft above ground level.

 The church has a wide ministry to many different groups.
 It is the Civic Church to the City of Nottingham.
-In the past, the election of the town mayor took place in the church and this tradition continues with a welcome to the new Lord Mayor of Nottingham in a service held each summer.
+In the past, the election of the town mayor took place in the church.

 It is the University Church for the University of Nottingham and several schools and organisations hold annual services here.

-In recent years, in addition to its function as a place of worship, St Mary's is the venue for a wide range of concerts and public performances, and is home to the Nottingham Bach Choir.
+In recent years, in addition to its function as a place of worship, St Mary's is the venue for a wide range of concerts and public performances.

-The assistant curate at St Mary's takes the ancient title 'Lecturer'.
-This title, fell into disuse in the 17th century, was revived for Rev. John Pennington on his appointment in 1975.
-The last to hold the post was Rev. Stephen Morris, until 2014.
+Historically, the assistant curate at St Mary's takes the ancient title 'Lecturer'.
+This title, which fell into disuse in the 17th century, was revived for Rev. John Pennington on his appointment in 1975.
+This post is currently vacant.

-The church retains the Book of Common Prayer, the traditional liturgical colours and the principal services are sung by a robed choir.
+The church retains the traditional liturgical colours and the principal services are sung by a robed choir.
+Services are conducted using both the Book of Common Prayer and Common Worship.

-St Mary's retains the historic practice of celebrating the Eucharist at a High Altar Ad orientem with priest and people facing eastwards, rather than the contemporary practice of Versus populum having the priest facing the congregation.
+St Mary's sometimes retains the historic practice of celebrating the Eucharist at a High Altar Ad orientem with priest and people facing eastwards, rather than the contemporary practice of Versus populum having the priest facing the congregation.

 Vicarage

 The vicarage of St Mary's was formerly at Washington House on High Pavement, but with the increasing industrialisation of the Lace Market at the end of the 19th century, the church purchased a new residence opposite the castle gatehouse.
 This was used as St Mary's Vicarage until Canon Eddie Neale retired in 2003.

 The adjoining property was the rectory for St Peter's Church, Nottingham.

-A joint parish house has now been purchased in The Park Estate.
+A parish house has now been purchased in The Park Estate.